Consumer edition active

 Diagnosis of Trichomoniasis

-• Examination and sometimes culture of a sample of the discharge or urine
+• In women, nucleic acid amplification testing (NAAT), microscopic examination, or culture of a sample of discharge or NAAT of urine

-In men, a sample of the discharge from the end of the penis (obtained in the morning, before urination) may be examined under a microscope and sent to the laboratory for culture.
-Alternatively, doctors sometimes do tests to identify the organism’s unique genetic material (DNA or RNA) using techniques that increase the amount of the bacteria's genetic material.
-These tests are called nucleic acid amplification tests (NAATS).
-These techniques make the organisms easier to detect.
+In men, a sample of the discharge from the end of the penis (obtained in the morning, before urination), urine, or semen may be examined under a microscope and sent to the laboratory for culture.

 Treatment of Trichomoniasis